r-Techsupport/rTS_Wiki/docs/guides/Important-drivers-to-download.md

 If you are unaware of what your laptop/prebuilt model is, you can easily find it the following ways (Note the following only applies to OEM devices):
     - Search up `System Information` in the Windows search bar, or `sysinfo`, select the first option.
 The laptop information will be displayed there in the `System Model name` field.
 If not displayed, refer to the next question.
-    - Search up `dxdiag` in the search bar, run it (its alternate name is directX diagnostics tool), the first page will tell you the model of your laptop/prebuilt in the `System model` secion.
+    - Search up `dxdiag` in the search bar, run it (its alternate name is DirectX diagnostics tool), the first page will tell you the model of your laptop/prebuilt in the `System model` section.

 ### System Integrators / Unknown motherboard:
 If you have a non-OEM prebuilt, particularly system integrators such as Origin PC, Build Redux, chances are they are utilizing standard commercial components in which case the motherboard model will yield results instead.